suvojit004/jobsforwomen/docs/OPERATIONS_RUNBOOK.md

 Run each role's full journey on the deployed environment, not locally.

-**Candidate:** register → verify email → complete profile past the 70% threshold → browse and filter jobs → save a job → apply → upload a resume → reopen the uploaded resume → message a recruiter → receive a reply → check notifications → reset password.
+**Candidate:** register → verify email → complete profile past the 70% threshold → browse and filter jobs → save a job → apply → upload a resume → reopen the uploaded resume → check notifications → reset password. *(Real-time chat has been removed from the app — see §12.8 — so there is no "message a recruiter" step to test.)*

-**Recruiter:** register → company verification submitted → (admin approves) → log in → post a job → (admin approves job) → view applicants → download a resume → shortlist → schedule an interview → release an offer with an attached offer letter → message a candidate → invite a team member and have them accept.
+**Recruiter:** register → company verification submitted → (admin approves) → log in → post a job → (admin approves job) → view applicants → download a resume → shortlist → schedule an interview → release an offer with an attached offer letter → invite a team member and have them accept.

 **Admin:** log in → approve/reject a company → approve/reject a job → approve a perk request → view System Health (every subsystem green) → view activity logs → manage users → create another admin.